 Zongqi Xia, MD, PhD

-The Laboratory of Translational Neurology and Neuroinflammation focuses on investigating the unmet medical needs in the field of clinical neuroimmunology.
-Through a multi-disciplinary collaborative translational research program, we aim to bring precision medicine to multiple sclerosis (MS) and related disorders.
+The Program of Translational and Computational Neuroimmunology addresses the unmet medical needs in the field of clinical neuroimmunology.
+Through multi-disciplinary collaborative efforts, we aim to bring precision medicine to multiple sclerosis (MS) and related neuroinflammatory disorders.

-We are seeking highly motivated individuals to join our team:
+We seek highly motivated individuals to join our team:

 1. Clinical research assistant

 |MD||Medicine||Case Western Reserve University||2005|

 |Residency||Neurology||Brigham and Women's Hospital & Massachusetts General Hospital||2006-2009|

 |Collaborator Scientist||Brigham and Women's Hospital||2016-|